Pick up any work of fiction and flip through it. In fact, flip through several. How much of the novel is dialogue?

 Weird Dialects, Broken English or Stiff Dialogue

 Each character is different, and so their dialogue should have a different flow to it.
-This doesn’t mean that all your characters should have outlandish dialects or slang every word to ‘show’ their personalities–not only can this mark you as an amateur when overused, it can be hard to read.
+This doesn’t mean that all your characters should have outlandish dialects or slang every word to ‘show’ their personalities–not only can this mark you as an amateur when overused, but it can also be hard to read.
 Be subtle and show light differences in speech patterns and beat actions.
 The character’s viewpoint and personality should come across by what they say.
 A person with a sarcastic outlook will say something completely different than one who generally sees the good in everything.
 Make sure your dialogue matches your character to avoid stiff or unrealistic-sounding dialogue.

 Unlike the rest of the novel, dialogue should not always follow perfect sentence structure and grammar–it should sound very close to how we actually speak.
-In real life we drop words, speak in fragments.
+In real life, we drop words, and speak in fragments.
 It’s okay to use these as long as the end product sounds accurate for the character and it doesn’t become distracting to read.

 Angela is a writing coach, international speaker, and bestselling author who loves to travel, teach, empower writers, and pay-it-forward.
 She also is a founder of One Stop For Writers, a portal to powerful, innovative tools to help writers elevate their storytelling.